Reimagining Partner Services

 THE PROBLEM WERE TRYING TO SOLVE

-The exponential and expedited growth of FARFTETCH as a Platform meant the systems, technologies (For e.g. Integrations) process and experiences were very similar irrespective of size.
+The exponential and expedited growth of FARFETCH as a Platform meant the systems, technologies (For e.g. Integrations) process and experiences were very similar irrespective of size.
 This meant the effort, cost and resources weren’t allocated to the most valuable partners proportionately.
 The needs of Brands with warehouses and distrubution networks (Chanel, Harrods, Burberry) are very different from sole trader boutiques with curated specialists ranges .

 APPROACH AND ROLE